mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 computers (see the Traveller Core Rulebook page
-110) but are considerably more powerful because the software needed for ship operations requires a great deal of processing power (see The Ship’s Computer on page 73).
+110) but are considerably more powerful because the software needed for ship operations requires a great deal of processing power (see The Ship's Computer on page 73).

 Computers